Alcibiades-Capital/valorem-website/site/_docs/options-litepaper.md

 ### Minimal

-XYZ, with 5–10x cheaper to buy an option, 20–50x cheaper to write an option, transaction costs compared with similar on-chain protocols.
+The protocol is minimal, with a single contract for clearing and settling.
+This enables superb execution costs to write and exercise options, along with an ergonomic developer experience.

 ### Composable